Issued -- June 16, 2003

 III.
 Prohibited Conduct

-The following are examples of prohibited behaviors and activities which may result in student conduct action under this Code.
+The following are examples of prohibited behavior and activities which may result in student conduct action under this Code.
 Commission of or attempts to commit these acts, condoning, supporting or encouraging others in the commission of these acts, or failure to prevent one's guests from committing these acts may be treated as violations of this Code.

 A. Dangerous Conduct